Stacked bar chart

 Description

-Stacked bar chart is used when it's necessary to display more than two categories of values and show the ratio of them to the whole.
+Stacked bar chart is used to display multiple categories of values and illustrate their proportions relative to the total.

 Appearance